-Topology diagram - A diagram that indicates the pairs of qubits that support two-qubit gate operations between them.
+Topology diagram or coupling map - A diagram that indicates the pairs of qubits that support two-qubit gate operations between them.
 This is also called the coupling map or connectivity.
 Qubits are represented as circles and the supported two-qubit gate operations are displayed as lines connecting the qubits.

 Individual qubit properties - Shows the selected property for each qubit on the system.
-You can view the frequency, T1, T2, Anharmonicity, or error rates.
+You can view the frequency, T1, T2, Anharmonicity, probability measurements, error rates, and so on.

 Your access providers - Providers that you can use.
+Click the arrow on the right to expand or collapse this section.
 For each provider, you can see the following information:

 Max shots - The maximum number of times you can execute a single circuit on a system.
 The number of shots taken determines the precision of the output probability distribution over repeated executions.

 Max circuits - The maximum number of quantum circuits that you can submit to this system at one time.